How to Replace Flooring in a Mobile Home

-You will probably need to replace the flooring in a mobile home eventually, especially if it’s an older home or you have encountered an unknown leak.
+You will probably need to replace flooring in a mobile home eventually, especially if it’s an older home or you have encountered a leak.
 For many years, mobile homes were constructed with sub-flooring made of particle board which essentially acts like a sponge – even a small amount of water can cause bowing, warping, rot, and soft spots.

 Is Replacing Flooring in a Mobile Home Really a DIY Project?

-Replacing mobile home flooring is not a terribly difficult DIY job.
+To replace flooring in a mobile home, you will want experience doing other DIY home improvement projects.
 On a scale of 1 to 10, I would rank it a 7 because no specialty tools are required and the material list is short.
 It is a tedious job though because you are dealing with major components of your home and that’s always intimidating!

 This is a great time to add new insulation between the joists.
 Every little bit helps!